nextmillenniummedia/inapp-flutter-example/docs/Integrate SDK.md

 ```
 In that case you always get InApp SDK v.0.1.1

+*If you are using an older version and want to upgrade, use `pub upgrade` in your project.*

 Main class of InApp SDK is `InAppSdk`.
 To use it and others classes of SDK in **.dart** file you need to import header file of library as at example below:

 ```dart